Formal category theory in augmented virtual double categories: Pasting lemmas

-\begin{lemma}[Vertical pasting lemma] Consider the composite below.
+We are now ready to state the vertical pasting lemma for left Kan cells. \begin{lemma}[Vertical pasting lemma for left Kan cells] Consider the composite below.
 If the path $\ul\phi = (\phi_1, \dotsc, \phi_n)$ is right (respectively weakly) nullary"/cocartesian then the cell $\eta$ is (weakly) left Kan precisely if the composite $\eta \of \ul\phi$ is so.
-If moreover $\ul\phi$ restricts along \mbox{$\map fY{X_{nm_n}}$} then $\eta$ restricts along $f$ (\defref{pointwise left Kan extension}) precisely if the composite does so.
+If moreover $\ul\phi$ restricts along \mbox{$\map fY{A_n}$} then $\eta$ restricts along $f$ (\defref{pointwise left Kan extension}) precisely if the composite does so.

 Next assume that $\ul\phi$ is pointwise right (respectively weakly) nullary"/cocartesian.
 If $\eta$ is pointwise (weakly) left Kan (\defref{pointwise left Kan extension}) then so is the composite.
-The converse holds whenever the restrictions $H_{nm_n}(\id, f)$ exist for all $\map fY{X_{nm_n}}$.
+The converse holds whenever the restrictions $H_{nm_n}(\id, f)$ exist for all $\map fY{A_n}$.

 \end{lemma} \begin{proof} The main assertion follows from applying \lemref{unique factorisations factorised through cocartesian paths} below to $\eta$ and $\ul \chi = \ul \phi$, while $\ul \zeta$ ranges over all (including the empty) paths of horizontal identity cells.
-Indeed, the assertion of this lemma implies that the unique factorisations showing that $\eta$ is (weakly) left Kan correspond precisely to those showing that $\eta \of \ul\phi$ is so.
+Indeed, the assertion of that lemma implies that the unique factorisations showing that $\eta$ is (weakly) left Kan correspond precisely to those showing that $\eta \of \ul\phi$ is so.

-Next assume that $\ul\phi$ restricts along a morphism $\map fY{X_{nm_n}}$ so that, in particular, $\phi_n$ is of arity $(m_n, 1)$ with $m_n \geq 1$.
+Next assume that $\ul\phi$ restricts along a morphism $\map fY{A_n}$ so that, in particular, $\phi_n$ is of arity $(m_n, 1)$ with $m_n \geq 1$.
 The schematically drawn identity below, where the cartesian cells defining $H_{nm_n}(\id, f)$ and $J_n(\id, f)$ are both denoted by `c', follows from the identity of \defref{pointwise right cocartesian path}.
 By \defref{pointwise right cocartesian path}(a) the top row of the right"/hand side is again right (respectively weakly) nullary"/cocartesian.

 Notice that, by \defref{pointwise left Kan extension}, $\eta \of \ul\phi$ restricts along $f$ as soon as the left"/hand side above is (weakly) left Kan while $\eta$ restricts along $f$ whenever the composite of the bottom two rows of the right"/hand side is so.
 That the latter are equivalent follows from applying the main assertion to $(\phi_1, \dotsc, \phi_n')$.